 Equal Protection/Bodily Privacy: U.S. Constitutional Claims

-Cases brought by transgender students typically include that forcing them to use sex-segregated facilities based on their biological/birth gender instead of based on gender identity violates their right to Equal Protection under the U.S. Constitution.
-Those brought by cisgender students argue that their right to privacy, protected by the U.S. Constitution, is abridged by permitting people who are biologically one sex to use facilities designated for the other sex.
+Cases brought by transgender students typically include that forcing them to use sex-segregated facilities based on their biological/birth gender instead of based on gender identity violates their right to Equal Protection under the law as protected by the Fourteenth Amendment to the U.S. Constitution.
+Cases brought by cisgender students argue that their Constitutional right to privacy, protected by the Fourteenth Amendment to the U.S. Constitution, is abridged by permitting people who are biologically one sex to use facilities designated for the other sex.

 The letter emphasizes that students have the right to continued protection from discrimination, bullying and harassment.
 “All schools must ensure that all students, including LGBT students, are able to learn and thrive in a safe environment.
 The Department of Education Office for Civil Rights will continue its duty under law to hear all claims of discrimination and will explore every appropriate opportunity to protect all students and to encourage civility in our classrooms.”
 However, it does not further suggest an interpretation of existing law or add to existing law in any way.

 A recent case brought by a cisgender male student asserts that a school district is in violation of 24 P.S. §7-740, “Water-closets or out-houses.”
 Under this provision, coeducational schools must have at least two water-closets or out-houses “suitably constructed for, and used separately by, the sexes.”

 August 8, 2016 –Policy permitting birth certificate to be amended to reflect different gender. http://www.transequality.org/sites/default/files/docs/PA-BC-Policy.pdf

 August 1, 2016 – Pennsylvania Department of Education Pennsylvania Information Management System (PIMS) manual on reporting student gender, page 19: